-Estimates of the number of mass-marked fish projected to be encountered in future CWT sampling programs for Coho Salmon that are mass marked in 2013 are much lower than the numbers projected for previous years and reflect a change in survival rates, exploitation rates, and sample rates of the new broods assessed, 2005-2007.
-Planned MM in 2013 will likely result in estimated future encounters of approximately 400 untagged and marked recoveries in AK and no encounters of untagged and marked Coho Salmon in CA - the two geographical areas where Coho are not mass marked or electronically sampled.
-It is also projected that approximately 3,000 untagged and mass-marked Coho recoveries will occur in Canadian fisheries, some of which are visually sampled.
+Planned mass marking in 2014 will likely result in estimated future encounters of approximately 300 untagged and marked recoveries in AK and few encounters of untagged and marked Coho salmon in CA - the two geographical areas where Coho are not mass marked or electronically sampled.
+It is also projected that approximately 4,100 untagged and mass-marked Coho recoveries will occur in Canadian fisheries, some of which are visually sampled.